yguitton/training-material/topics/ecology/tutorials/eDNA-taxonomic-analysis/tutorial.md

 >    {% snippet faqs/galaxy/datasets_import_via_link.md %}
 >
 > 3. **Rename the datasets** once they are uploaded into your history.
 Click on the pencil icon next to each dataset name in the history panel (on the right side of the Galaxy interface) and give them informative names.
-> 4. **Check that the datatype** For each of your renamed datasets, ensure the datatype is set to `FASTQ` or `FASTQ.GZ`.
-To check or change the datatype, click on the pencil icon next to the dataset name, then look for the "Datatype" field.
-If it's incorrect, select the appropriate datatype from the dropdown menu and click "Save."
+> 4. **Check that the datatype** for each of your renamed datasets, ensure the datatype is set to `fastqsanger` or `fastqsanger.gz`.
+To check or change the datatype, click on the pencil icon next to the dataset name, then look for the "Datatypes" field.
+If it's incorrect, select the appropriate datatype from the dropdown menu and click "Save".
 >
 >    {% snippet faqs/galaxy/datasets_change_datatype.md datatype="datatypes" %}
 >